 The two children are lost and freezing.
 They wander about, trying to find the sidewalk and get to a house.
 There's an old saying for when it's snowing: "The old woman's picking her geese."
 In this case the old woman was especially busy, with feathers turned to snow coming down in larger amounts than ever before.

 "The Time of the Big Snow" is a fantasy story, and also a bit of a departure from the usual Quiet, Please themes.
-It's not as dark as most episodes, and especially the ending is more positive and cheerful than normal.
+It's not as dark or eerie as most episodes.
 In a lot of ways it's a children's story -- the basic plot is simple, and most of it is told from the point of view of children.